PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.99, SPXE and SPXV move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, SPXV leads with 16.38% vs 15.72% for SPXE.
+On 10-year performance, SPXV leads with 16.03% vs 15.77% for SPXE.
 Both ETFs have the same 0.09% expense ratio.
-Their volatility is very similar.
+On volatility, SPXE has been the lower-risk option at 4.74%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 SPXE and SPXV have the same expense ratio: 0.09% per year.